 About

 We are a reading group and seminar series interested in cultural theory and the critical, interdisciplinary engagement it enables with the arts, politics, and social history.
-This will be the study group’s eleventh year.
+This will be the study group’s 12th year.
 Each year, the group focuses on reading and discussing the work of one cultural theorist in meetings and events throughout the year.
-This year we have chosen to focus on US-American theorist Cedric Robinson.
+This year, we have chosen to focus on American-Palestinian theorist Edward Said.

 Quilting Points is based in the Leeds Humanities Research Institute at the University of Leeds and is affiliated with the Centre for Ethnicity and Racism Studies (CERS).